vitringr/vault/nodes/Primitive Linear Transformations.md

 # Primitive Linear Transformations

-ad
+The fundamental [[Linear Transformation]] types.
+More complex linear transformations can be decomposed into a combination of these basic operations.

 ---

-#wip

 ## Rotation

-Rotating space by an angle around a point in 2D or axis in 3D.
+Rotates space around the origin (in 2D), or around an axis through the origin (in 3D) by a given angle.

+- Preserves lengths, angles, and orientation.
+- Determinant equals `1`.
+- Invertible.

-## Scale
+## Scaling (Dilation)

-Scaling space by a scalar factor.
+Transformation that scales space along specific axes by [[Scalar]] factors.

+- Preserves the origin.
+- Determinant equals the product of the scale factors.
+- Invertible as long a no scale factor is zero.

-- _Uniform scale_ is when the entire space is scaled uniformly, thus preserving angles and proportions.
+_**Uniform Scale**_: The entire space is scaled uniformly, thus preserving angles and proportions.

-- _Nonuniform scale_ is when different scale factors are applied to different axes, resulting in "squashed" or "stretched" space.
+_**Non-uniform scale**_: Scale factors differ between axes.
+Does not preserve angles, but parallel lines remain parallel.
+Results in "squashed" or "stretched" space.

+## Reflection

+Transformation that mirrors space across a line (in 2D) or plane (in 3D) that passes through the origin.

+Can be though of as a special case of scaling with a factor of `-1` along one axis.

+- Preserves lengths and angles, but reverses orientation.
+- Determinant equals `-1`.
+- Invertible.

+## Shear

+Shearing is a transformation that "skews" space, stretching it non-uniformly.
+Angles are not preserved, but areas and volumes are.

+- The basic idea is to add a multiple of one coordinate to the other.

 ## Projection